krzysztof-turowski/string-algorithms/text/README.md

 ### Submission

-Please put the pull requests in separate directories with your name
+Please put the pull requests in separate directories with your project name